milandobrota/milandobrota.github.io/_posts/2015-10-29-the-deeper-meaning-of-mindfulness.md

 Recently I was watching a video of Mark Williams, retired Oxford professor and an expert in mindfulness, share a powerful story.

 Suppose you were about to go shopping.
-But before you go, you wanted to make yourself some tea.
+But before you leave the house, you wanted to make yourself some tea.

 However, all the cups were dirty.
 So you start washing a cup.